hzz0024/hzz0024.github.io/_posts/2020/2020-10-22-power_analysis.markdown

 <img src="https://hzz0024.github.io/images/power/50_50_diff.jpeg" alt="img" width="800"/>

-Overall, it looks that the Fisher's combined method has little difference to Z approache, wherears the sample size of N (start population size) and K (size after selection) have a large impact on the power.
+Overall, it looks that the Fisher's combined method has little difference to Z approach, wherears the sample size of N (start population size) and K (size after selection) have a large impact on the power.

 Some quesions remained in this analysis,